More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about the Finance Team at University of California, including our Executive Vice President- Chief Financial Officer, Interim Sytemwide CFO, and Associate Vice President, Systemwide Controller.
+Learn about the Finance Team at University of California, including our Executive Vice President- Chief Financial Officer, Director of Capital Markets Finance, and Finance Officer.

 Meghan Gutekunst joined the team in June 2019 as the Director of Capital Markets Finance.
 Meghan brings previous experience working on the University’s bond offerings as a member of the Public Finance teams at both JP Morgan and Barclays.
 Most recently, she was the Deputy Finance Director for a governor’s campaign in Arizona.
 Meghan recently relocated to the Bay Area and is excited about joining the team.